Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 ## Testing <a name="testing"></a>

+Testing for this project was completed manually and some auto unit testing was also implemented.

 ### User Stories Testing <a name="user-testing"></a>

-From the Home page, the user is presented with the navigation which consists of the Dessert Island logo, Home button, About button, Sign Up button, Login button and on the right-hand side is the search bar with the Search button.
+From the Home page, the user is presented with the navigation which consists of the Dessert Island logo, Home button, About button, Sign Up button, Login button, Contact Us button and on the right-hand side is the search bar with the Search button.
 Each of these buttons are functionable that the user can click or utilise.
 The following actions will occure once the user clicks the following buttons:

 * Dessert Island Logo -> Defaults to the Home page, user can click this to take them back to the Home page
 * Home button -> Links to the Home page, user can click this to take them back to the Home page
 * About button -> Links to the About page, user can click this to take them to the About page
 * Sign Up button -> Links to the Sign Up page, user can click this to take them to the Sign Up page
 * Login button -> Links to the Login page, user can click this to take them to the Login page
+* Contact Us button -> Links to the Contact page, user can click this to take them to the Contact Us page
 * Search button -> Links to the Search page, user can only click this once the search criteria has been met (cannot be blank and a minimum of 2 characters), this will then allow for the form to be submitted

 The user can easily access the navigation as this is fixed at the top of the page and is accesable from all the pages of the website.
 On desktop view the navigation can be viewed in full but in mobile view this then collapses and is accsessed from the burger menu.